ncalc/ncalc/docs/articles/lambda_compilation.md

 ﻿# Compilation of expressions to CLR lambdas

-If you need a better preformance you should use compilation of expressions to CLR lambdas feature.
+If you need a better performance you should use compilation of expressions to CLR lambdas feature.

 ## Functionalities
 **Simple Expressions**